stschiff/msmc/guide.md

 More command line options are printed when simply typing `msmc`.

 The program outputs three files:
-* Af file called something.log: This file contains the same logging information that is printed out while it runs.
+* A file called something.log: This file contains the same logging information that is printed out while it runs.
 * A file called something.loop.txt.
 This file contains a table with parameter estimates after each iteration step.
 The columns of the table are: the recombination rate (fixed in the above example), the log-likelihood, and a comma-separated list of coalescence rates.
 * A file called something.final.txt.
 This file contains a table with the final parameter estimates.